sandialabs/halucinator/doc/tutorial/1_HALucinator_overview.md

 HALucinator takes a configuration file that sets up the re-hosting of the firmware.
 The configuration file specifies:

-* The architecture the emulator should use (Currently only ARM Cortex-m0/m3 and ARMv5)
+* The architecture the emulator should use
 * The entry point to start executing
 * The firmware and where it should be located in the emulator
 * The memory layout to be used by the emulator